arcus-azure/arcus/community/blog/2020-05-New-authorization-and-enhanced-logging-in-WebApi-v1.0.1/README.md

 ## Making it easier to use HTTP correlation

-We have also made HTTP correlation with Serilog easier with the following extensions:
+Up until now it was a bit cumbersome to start using HTTP correlation.
+We have added a more convenient way to start using HTTP correlation with Serilog with the following extensions:

 ```csharp
 public void ConfigureServices(IServiceCollection services)